Keegan-Michael Key: Personal life

 Key was married to actress and dialect coach Cynthia Blaise from 1998 until 2017.
 They were legally separated in November 2015, with Key filing for divorce the following month.
-He married producer and director Elisa Pugliese in New York City on June 8, 2018.
+He married producer and director Elisa "Elle" Pugliese in New York City on June 8, 2018.

 Key is a Christian and has practiced Buddhism, Catholicism, and Evangelicalism in the past.
 Being biracial has been a source of comedic material for Key, who told Terry Gross in an interview for NPR, "I think the reason Jordan and I became actors is because we did a fair amount of code-switching growing up and still do."

-Key is a keen soccer fan and an avid supporter of English Premier League club Liverpool.
+Key is a keen soccer fan and an avid supporter of English Premier League club Liverpool and the Belgian national team because of his roots there.
+He is a big fan of Penn State football (his alma mater) and he has been known to regularly impersonate Penn State's former head coach James Franklin because of their similar physical appearance.
+He is also a fan of the NFL's Detroit Lions.

 Philanthropy

 Key has worked with the Young Storytellers Foundation as an actor for their annual fundraiser alongside Max Greenfield, Jack Black and Judy Greer.